mabrasil/jaspion/CONTRIBUTING.md

 [jaspion](https://github.com/pogist/jaspion/) is distributed under the MIT License, available in this repository.
 All contributions are assumed to be also licensed under the MIT License.

+> *Kyojuu Tokusou Juspion* is a Japanese tokusatsu television series and part of the Metal Hero series, created by Toei Company.
+The Jaspion Projects does not have any rights over anything related to the series; images, logos, and everything related to the show have *All Rights Reserved to Toei Company*.